apcodes/comp423-course-notes/docs/tutorials/go-setup.md

 go run main.go
 ```

-The second method is to use **Go Build**.
+The second method is to use `go build`.

-Use **Go Build** to compile the Go program into an executable file.
+Use `go build` to compile the Go program into an executable file.
 ```
 go build
 ```
-This will create an executable file named hello-comp423 in the same directory.
+This will create an executable file named `hello-comp423` in the same directory.
 To run it, type:
 ```
 ./hello-comp423
 ```